2024Activity reportProject-TeamSYCOMORES

 We aim at avoiding contention for a set of tasks on a hardware multicore architecture, where each core has its private scratchpad memory and all cores share access to the main memory.
 By avoiding contention, we make multicore programming predictable again.

-We propose a new task model, AECR-dag (Acquisition, Execution, Communication Restitution – Directed Acyclice Graph), where a periodic or sporadic task is models by a set of subtask nodes and communication between then, organised as a DAG.
+We propose a new task model, AECR-dag (Acquisition, Execution, Communication Restitution – Directed Acyclice Graph), where a periodic or sporadic task is modeled by a set of subtask nodes and communication between then, organised as a DAG.
 The model captures the parallelism of the task and it makes explicit the communication between the subtasks.

 Then, we propose a methodology based on Integer Linear Programming, for allocating the subtasks on the cores using partitioned preemptive EDF, so to reduce the cost of communication between subtasks allocated to different cores.
 Then, we propose a method based on Evolutionary Programming, that allocates the intermediated deadlines to the subtasks so to respect the precedence constraints and the end-to-end deadline.